ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 There are 3 possible scenarios for connection pool handling.

 1. Global, shareable default connection pool
-If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database if a connection pool matching with the properties you provided doesn't exist already.
+If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database unless a connection pool matching with the properties you provided already exists.

 ```ballerina
 mysql:Client testDB = new({